Hippo signaling pathway: In cancer

 Many of the pathway components recognized as tumor suppressor genes are mutated in human cancers.
 For example, mutations in Fat4 have been found in breast cancer, while NF2 is mutated in familial and sporadic schwannomas.
 Additionally, several human cancer cell lines invoke mutations of the SAV1 and MOBK1B proteins.
 However, recent research by Marc Kirschner and Taran Gujral has demonstrated that Hippo pathway components may play a more nuanced role in cancer than previously thought.
 Hippo pathway inactivation enhanced the effect of 15 FDA-approved oncology drugs by promoting chemo-retention.
 In another study, the Hippo pathway kinases LATS1/2 were found to suppress cancer immunity in mice.
+Not all studies, however, support a role for Hippo signaling in promoting carcinogenesis.
+In hepatocellular carcinoma, for instance, it was suggesting that AXIN1 mutations would provoke Hippo signaling pathway activation, fostering the cancer development, but a recent study demonstrated that such an effect cannot be detected.
+Thus the exact role of Hippo signaling in the cancer process awaits further elucidation.

 As a drug target

 Two venture-backed oncology startups, Vivace Therapeutics and the General Biotechnologies subsidiary Nivien Therapeutics, are actively developing kinase inhibitors targeting the Hippo pathway.

 Regulation of human organ size

 The heart is the first organ formed during mammalian development.
 A properly sized and functional heart is vital throughout the entire lifespan.
 Loss of cardiomyocytes because of injury or diseases leads to heart failure, which is a major cause of human morbidity and mortality.
 Unfortunately, regenerative potential of the adult heart is limited.
 The Hippo pathway is a recently identified signaling cascade that plays an evolutionarily conserved role in organ size control by inhibiting cell proliferation, promoting apoptosis, regulating fates of stem/progenitor cells, and in some circumstances, limiting cell size.
 Research indicates a key role of this pathway in regulation of cardiomyocyte proliferation and heart size.
 Inactivation of the Hippo pathway or activation of its downstream effector, the Yes-associated protein transcription coactivator, improves cardiac regeneration.
 Several known upstream signals of the Hippo pathway such as mechanical stress, G-protein-coupled receptor signaling, and oxidative stress are known to play critical roles in cardiac physiology.
 In addition, Yes-associated protein has been shown to regulate cardiomyocyte fate through multiple transcriptional mechanisms.